maseeh-webtech/email-scripts/README.md

 ### Notes
 - treat exchange students like seniors.
 (I've just been doing this for the past few years.
 No issues have popped up, and no one has told me to do otherwise, soooo.... :) )

+- Don't forget to add Becky to the frosh list!!